liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/maven/99-upgrading-your-maven-build-environment.markdown

 `util-slf4j` | `com.liferay.util.slf4j` |
 `util-taglib` | `com.liferay.util.taglib` |

-For more information on resolving dependencies in @product-ver@, see the [Resolving a Plugin's Dependencies](/docs/7-2/customization/-/knowledge_base/c/configuring-dependencies) article.
+For more information on resolving dependencies in @sharepoint-ver@, see the [Resolving a Plugin's Dependencies](/docs/7-2/customization/-/knowledge_base/c/configuring-dependencies) article.